shakeel-data/breast-cancer-prediction-neural-network-pytorch/README.md

 Breast cancer is a leading cause of death among women, where early and accurate detection is vital for improving survival rates.
 Traditional methods are often costly, time-consuming, and error-prone.
 Using machine learning and neural networks, we can build models that offer faster, more reliable, and scalable diagnosis.
 This enhances clinical decision-making, supports early intervention, and makes AI a powerful tool in life-saving healthcare applications.

 ## 📘 Project Overview
-This project focuses on breast cancer prediction using a neural network implemented with PyTorch.
-It uses a structured dataset containing quantitative features extracted from digitized fine needle aspirate (FNA) test results, such as cell radius, texture, and perimeter.
-The objective is to classify tumors as malignant (cancerous) or benign (non-cancerous).
-The process includes data preprocessing, feature scaling, model design, training, and evaluation.
-This project showcases how deep learning can support early diagnosis and improve clinical outcomes through data-driven decision-making in healthcare.
+This project focuses on breast cancer prediction using a neural network built in PyTorch within the **Spyder IDE environment**.
+It uses a structured dataset containing quantitative features extracted from digitized fine needle aspirate (FNA) test results, such as cell radius, texture, and perimeter.The workflow includes **data preprocessing, feature scaling, model design, training, and evaluation.** This project demonstrates the power of **deep learning** in enabling early and accurate diagnosis, contributing to improved **clinical outcomes in healthcare**.

 ## 🎯 Key Objectives
 - **Understand Data:** Explore the **Breast Cancer Wisconsin dataset** to identify key features and their distributions.